duwiarsana/iot-locator-data/README.md

 ## Update Log (May 2025)

+### Latest Updates

+- Added device ID display as tooltips on map markers for better device identification
+- Implemented MQTT data handling to maintain previous valid sensor values when receiving NaN
+- Improved map marker styling for better visibility
+- Enhanced MQTT message handling for more reliable data display
+- Fixed issue with NaN values in sensor data causing display problems

+### Previous Updates

-- Fixed bug where device address (alamatLokasi) could appear as `[object Object]`.
+- Fixed bug where device address (alamatLokasi) could appear as `[object Object]`
-- Backend now always stores `alamatLokasi` as a string, never as an object.
+- Backend now always stores `alamatLokasi` as a string, never as an object
-- Frontend now reliably sends the correct string value for device address.
+- Frontend now reliably sends the correct string value for device address
-- Device list UI: device address is now displayed with a location pin (📍) and normal font style (not italic).
+- Device list UI: device address is now displayed with a location pin (📍) and normal font style (not italic)
-- Improved reliability for device registration and editing flows.
+- Improved reliability for device registration and editing flows

 ## Prerequisites